DOCSINSTALLATION

 App Registration Creation Guide

-You need the following 3 app registrations for the managed application:
+You need the following 3 app registrations for EagleEye:

 Engine App Registration (SSW.EagleEye)